cameraui/sdk/go/docs/api/sensor.md

 	func (s *BaseSensor) Storage() *DeviceStorage

-Storage returns the sensor's storage instance.
-Returns nil if storage has not been set yet \(i.e. sensor not yet added to a camera\).
+Storage returns the sensor's persistent storage.
+Nil until the sensor is added to a camera.

 <a name="BatteryInfo"></a>